Mercedes-Benz Pontonobilia

 Note the name "DUX", and the altogether different base plate configuration on this example.
 Finding both base plate variations will keep the average collector out of trouble for a while.

-For Reference: The full scale Type W194 300SL ("21") at Le Mans June 14, 15 1952 (Sarthe, France).
+For Reference: The full scale Type W194 300SL ("21") at Le Mans on June 14-15, 1952 (Sarthe, France).
 Only the top lines of the car were retained when the W194 SL was modified for production.
 This is clearly the car the Dux (Auto-Dux) tinplate model represents, as verified by the number "21" on the hood and doors.
 Number 21 took first place in the race, and driving was shared between Hermann Lang and Fritz Riess.
-The race was 2,320 miles (277 laps).
+The 24 hour race of endurance was 2,320 miles (277 laps).
 Average speed 96.6 km/h (60 mph).

 Type W194 300SL racers at the Nürburgring, competing in the Eifel race on August 2, 1952.
 The lightest possible autos were necessary, so the tops of the 300SLs were cut off.
 Note number 21 in the center.

-Number 7 in the Budgie miniature die cast series
+Budgie № 7 in the miniature die-cast series

 Originally, it had a small plastic windscreen which fitted into the slots on the dash cowl